angie0120/aws-inactive-key-rotation/README.md

 # AWS Inactive Key Rotation Checker

-Automate IAM access key lifecycle analysis and compliance reporting in AWS using Python and Boto3.
+Automate AWS IAM access key lifecycle assessments and generate SOC 2/NIST-aligned compliance reports using Python and Boto3.

 ---

 ## About this project

+This tool demonstrates how GRC engineering translates cloud security controls into automated, auditable evidence.

 This project identifies inactive or outdated IAM access keys across AWS accounts and evaluates them against security and compliance standards such as SOC 2 CC6.1 and NIST 800-53 IA-4.
 It provides actionable remediation recommendations, compliance reports (JSON and CSV), and visual summaries for cloud governance and security teams.